AashayShingre/mini-projects-python/compression tool/README.md

 ----

-Note: The tools reads the file in text mode for compression.
-[TODO: Change it to byte mode]
+Note: The tools reads the file in text mode only for compression.
+[TODO: Change it to byte mode, and look for repeatitions of bytes]